reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 ### Fetching data {/*fetching-data*/}

-If your effect fetches something, the cleanup function should either [abort the fetch](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) or ignore its result:
+If your Effect fetches something, the cleanup function should either [abort the fetch](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) or ignore its result:

 ```js {2,6,13-15}
 useEffect(() => {